rmodesitt/rmodesitt/README.md

 - ⚡ Fun fact: ...
 -->

 I am a data enthusiast and analysis fanatic who has recently entered the world of data science!
-I have been a business analyst and product owner the past 5 years, and am now using the skillsets from these roles to look at data in whole news ways with data visualization, machine learning algorithms, andp predictive modeling.
+I have been a business analyst and product owner the past 5 years, and am now using the skillsets from these roles to look at data in new ways using data visualization, machine learning algorithms, and predictive modeling.
 I have worked on many projects using Python and SQL.
 Currently, I am furthering my knowledge and practical experience in deep learning and neural networks.

 ## Skills 💪